eReverter/ecoforecast/README.md

 #### Process Data

 Data preprocessing is crucial.
-My approach includes merging all data into hourly intervals, interpolating zeros, and handling NaNs based on the model requirements.
+My approach includes dropping duplicates*, merging all data into hourly intervals, interpolating zeros, and handling NaNs based on the model requirements.

 In processing the data, I employed two distinct aggregation strategies: